GARYXTY/GARYXTY.github.io/_pages/about.md

 Latest News
 ======
+* Our paper "Cross-Dataset Montage Alignment via Electroencephalogram Source Imaging for Enhanced Motor Decoding" has been accepted by the IEEE Transactions on  Cognitive and Developmental Systems.
+(202510)
-* My proposal on “Brain-inspired Computational Intelligence Algorithm for Human Learning Modeling” has been supported by the "IEEE CIS Graduate Student Research Grant".
+* Our proposal on “Brain-inspired Computational Intelligence Algorithm for Human Learning Modeling” has been supported by the "IEEE CIS Graduate Student Research Grant".
 (202505)
-* My paper "Upper Limb Motor Sequence Analysis: From Isolated to Sequential" has been accepted by the IEEE Transactions on Industrial Informatics.
+* Our paper "Upper Limb Motor Sequence Analysis: From Isolated to Sequential" has been accepted by the IEEE Transactions on Industrial Informatics.
 (202502)
 * I have been awarded as "Ruwei Dai"(戴汝为) First-Prize Scholarship.
 (202501)